bookofproofs/bookofproofs.github.io/_sources/history/18th-century/cauchy.md

 **Augustin-Louis Cauchy** pioneered the study of analysis, both real and complex, and the theory of permutation groups.
 He also researched in convergence and divergence of infinite series, differential equations, determinants, probability and mathematical physics.

 ### Mathematical Profile (Excerpt):
-* They soon returned to Paris and Cauchy's father was active in the education of young Augustin-Louis.
-* Laplace and Lagrange were visitors at the Cauchy family home and Lagrange in particular seems to have taken an interest in young Cauchy's mathematical education.
-* Lagrange advised Cauchy's father that his son should obtain a good grounding in languages before starting a serious study of mathematics.
 * In 1802 Augustin-Louis entered the École Centrale du Panthéon where he spent two years studying classical languages.
 * From 1804 Cauchy attended classes in mathematics and he took the entrance examination for the École Polytechnique in 1805.
 * In 1810 Cauchy took up his first job in Cherbourg to work on port facilities for Napoleon's English invasion fleet.